GARYXTY/GARYXTY.github.io/_pages/researches.md

 <br>
 <br>

-Research 2: Analysis of Brain-muscle Modulation
+Research 2: Cross-modal Alignment for Brain-Muscle Modulation Analyzing
 ---

 ![CABMA](CABMA.jpg)

-In order to analyze brain-muscle modulation during the manipulation, we embedded the representations of brain activities measured by EEG and corresponding muscular responses recorded by EMG into a shared space (**ACM MM 2023; ROBIO 2022**).
-By analyzing the embedding process, our research can accurately reproduce the brain activities during the execution of different operations.
-We elaborated on the associations between brain activities and muscle responses in different dimensions, such as temporal, spatial, and temporal-spatial.
-The conclusions drawn from our analysis align with research in the field of neuroscience.
+To explicitly understand how the brain controls muscle during manipulation, our research aligns the representations of EEG-measured brain activity with the corresponding EMG-recorded muscular responses in a shared space.
+By analyzing the intrinsic properties of these signals and their impact on downstream tasks, we can quantitatively capture the modulation process between the brain and muscles.
+We have explored various methods to align these cross-modal signals, including Siamese learning ([ACM MM 2023](https://dl.acm.org/doi/abs/10.1145/3581783.3613794)), disentangled representation learning ([IJCNN 2024](https://ieeexplore.ieee.org/abstract/document/10650264)), and contrastive learning ([IEEE TCYBER 2025](https://ieeexplore.ieee.org/abstract/document/10722863)).

+The downstream proxy tasks we designed validate the effectiveness of our shared representation learning—evidenced by an approximately 4% improvement in relative motor classification accuracy and enhanced fidelity of the cross-modal generated signals (MMD: 0.027; DTW: 20.44).
+Furthermore, by introducing perturbations to the raw signals and evaluating our trained model’s performance on downstream tasks, we further examine how the brain modulates muscle activity during manipulation.
+Remarkably, our outcomes align with neuroscience findings across spatial, temporal, and frequency dimensions.

 <br>
 <br>